-CHM 111 General Chemistry I Laboratory (1 credit)
+CHM 111: General Chemistry I Laboratory

 Students will learn basic lab skills and techniques and inculcate a good laboratory work ethic pertinent to planning and efficient execution of experiments, handling chemicals, using lab equipment and adherence to safety guidelines.
 A series of experiments designed to demonstrate some of the theoretical principles discussed in CHM 110, through the employment of a variety of laboratory techniques.
 Lab meets 3 hours per week.
-Prerequisite: Co-enrollment with CHM 110.